bmalous/scripts/README.md

-Script compares hashs from clipboard against file hash for MD5, SHA1, SHA224, SHA256, SHA384, SHA512, SHA3-224, SHA3-256, SHA3-384, SHA3-512, BLAKE2b, BLAKE2s, BLAKE3, WHIRLPOOL, RIPEMD, XXHash, CRC32, and Adler32 with Zenity dialogs

-# Here's how to set up this hash comparison script as a Thunar custom action:

-# Step 1: Install the Script
-First, save the script and make it executable:

-  sudo cp mini_clip_hash.sh /usr/local/bin/mini_clip_hash

-  sudo chmod +x /usr/local/bin/mini_clip_hash

-Or save to your personal bin directory

-  mkdir -p ~/.local/bin

-  cp mini_clip_hash.sh ~/.local/bin/mini_clip_hash

-  chmod +x ~/.local/bin/mini_clip_hash

-# Step 2: Create Thunar Custom Action
-1. Open Thunar and go to Edit → Configure custom actions (or press Ctrl+Shift+C)
-2. Click the "+" button to create a new custom action
-3. Fill in the Basic tab:
-  Name: Compare Hash with Clipboard
-  Description: Compare file hash against clipboard hash
-  Command: /usr/local/bin/mini_clip_hash %F
-  Use ~/.local/bin/mini_clip_hash %F if you installed it locally
-4. Icon: Choose an appropriate icon (optional)
-5. Configure the Appearance Conditions tab:

-  File Pattern: * (to match all files)

-  Appears if selection contains: Select "Regular Files"

-  Other File Types: Uncheck all boxes

-  Directories: Uncheck

-  Audio Files, Image Files, etc.: Check the types you want or leave all checked

-# Step 3: Test the Setup
-1. Copy a hash to clipboard (e.g., from a website or terminal)
-2. Right-click on a file in Thunar
-3. Select "Compare Hash with Clipboard" from the context menu
-4. View the result in the Zenity dialog

-Alternative Command Variations
-If you want multiple hash comparison options, you can create several custom actions:

-For multiple files:

-  Command: /usr/local/bin/mini_clip_hash %F

-  Description: Compare multiple files with clipboard hash

-For single file with terminal output:

-  Command: gnome-terminal -e "/usr/local/bin/mini_clip_hash '%f'"

-  Description: Compare hash in terminal

-# Troubleshooting

-If the custom action doesn't appear:

-  Ensure the script has execute permissions

-  Check that the path in the command is correct

-  Verify Thunar is restarted after creating the action

-If you get "command not found":

-  Use the full path to the script

-  Make sure ~/.local/bin is in your PATH if using that location

-# Make sure you have the required tools

-Dependencies check:

-which zenity xsel xclip md5sum sha256sum

-Usage Workflow

-1. Find a file's expected hash (from a website, README, etc.)

-2. Copy that hash to your clipboard

-3. Right-click the downloaded file in Thunar

-4. Select "Compare Hash with Clipboard"
-8. Get instant verification via the popup dialog
-This creates a seamless file integrity verification workflow directly from your file manager!
+Script compares hash from clipboard against file hash for MD5, SHA1, SHA224, SHA256, SHA384, SHA512, SHA3-224, SHA3-256, SHA3-384, SHA3-512, BLAKE2b, BLAKE2s, BLAKE3, WHIRLPOOL, RIPEMD, XXHash, CRC32, and Adler32 with Zenity dialogs

+What the Script Does
+The script compares hash values from your clipboard against files you select in Thunar.

+It extracts a hash from your clipboard (supports both Wayland and X11) Calculates multiple hash types for selected files using various algorithms:

+Common hashes: MD5, SHA1, SHA256, SHA512, etc.
+Advanced hashes: BLAKE2b/s, BLAKE3, SHA3 variants
+Legacy hashes: CRC32, Adler32, WHIRLPOOL, RIPEMD160
+Fast hashes: XXHash

+Compares and reports matches via GUI dialog or terminal output Shows results indicating which files match the clipboard hash and which algorithm was used

+How to Set Up in Thunar Custom Actions

+Open Thunar and go to Edit → Configure custom actions Click "+" to add a new action with these settings:
+Basic tab:

+Name: Hash Compare
+Description: Compare file hashes with clipboard content
+Command: /path/to/your/script.sh %F

+Replace /path/to/your/script.sh with the actual path to your saved script
+%F passes all selected files to the script

+Appearance Conditions tab:

+Check "Appears if selection contains:" → "Other Files" This makes the action available when you select files

+Save the action

+How to Use

+Copy a hash value to your clipboard (from a website, terminal, etc.)
+Select one or more files in Thunar that you want to verify Right-click and choose "Hash Compare" from the context menu View the results in a popup dialog showing which files matched and which hash algorithm was detected

+Requirements
+The script needs:

+python3 (required)
+A clipboard utility: wl-paste (Wayland) or xclip/xsel (X11) zenity for GUI dialogs (optional - falls back to terminal output) Optional tools for additional hash types: b3sum, openssl, xxhsum

+This is particularly useful for verifying downloaded files against published checksums - just copy the checksum, select the file(s), and run the action to instantly verify integrity.